sampsyo/home/_posts/2014-10-19-bugrubric.md

 ## Zero Points: The Solipsist

-You wrote down your problem in the first terms that come to mind.
+You wrote down your problem in the first terms that came to mind.

 > The ficus-blitzer crashes.